Anti-Revolutionary Party: Founding and growth, 1879–1888

-In 1864 Groen van Prinsterer began to correspond with a young Dutch Reformed theologian named Abraham Kuyper.
-Kuyper was heavily influenced by Groen van Prinsterer's ideas and began to put the latter's ideal of an orthodox Protestant society within Dutch society into practice.

-Foundation

-On 3 April 1879, Abraham Kuyper founded the ARP as part of the larger separate orthodox Protestant society within society.
-It was the first nationally organised political party in the Netherlands.
+On 3 April 1879, Abraham Kuyper founded the ARP as the first nationally organised political party in the Netherlands.
 An 1878 petition for equal payment for religious schools became one of the catalysts for the foundation of the political movement.
-In 1877, Kuyper had already written "Our Program" in which the political ideals of the ARP were written down (see below).
-Around the ARP the separate Protestant society began to grow: many Protestant schools were founded, a Protestant university (the Free University was founded in 1880), and a paper (De Standaard).
-In 1886, Kuyper broke free from the liberal Dutch Reformed Church (in Dutch: Nederlands-Hervormde Kerk) to found the Reformed Churches in the Netherlands in 1892 (in Dutch: Gereformeerde Kerken Nederland).
+In 1877, Kuyper had already written "Our Programme" in which the political ideals of the ARP were written down.
+Around the ARP the separate Protestant society began to grow: in addition to De Standaard, many Protestant schools were founded, and the Vrije Universiteit Amsterdam was established as a Protestant university in 1880.
+Kuyper led the 1886 Dutch Reformed Church split, which resulted in the establishment of the Reformed Churches in the Netherlands in 1892.

-The ARP had one practical political goal: equalisation of payment between public and religious schools.
-It had one political strategy: the Antithesis between religious and non-religious parties, which meant that he sought to break the cooperation between liberals and Catholics and to create an alliance between Catholics and Protestants.

-1879–1917
+While Kuyper shared Groen's anti-Catholic sentiment, the struggle for the equal funding of religious schools led him to pursue a strategic alliance with the Catholics, with whom the Anti-Revolutionaries shared this goal.
+This political strategy was later provided a theoretical justification in the form of Antithesis, the notion that the divide between secular and confessional parties was the primary cleavage along which political conflict revolved, superseding the rivalry between Protestants and Catholics.
+The approach was favourably received by Herman Schaepman, leader of the Catholics in the House of Representatives.

-In 1879, thirteen anti-revolutionaries were among the hundred members of the House of Representatives, although not all were members of the ARP.
+The strategic alliance with the Catholics, which became known as the Coalition, resulted in further electoral success in the 1880s.
+In 1879, thirteen antirevolutionaries were among the hundred members of the House of Representatives, although not all were members of the ARP.
 During the period between 1879 and 1883, their numbers grew slowly, peaking at 19.
 After the 1884 election they had 21 members of parliament.
 In 1886 they won their first seat in the Senate.